CodyNicholson/Backend_Development_Notes/Software_Development_Process/Phases_of_Software_Development/5_Maintenance.md

 ***

-In responce to the three possible problems defined above, developers preform three kinds of maintenance activities
+In response to the three possible problems defined above, developers preform three kinds of maintenance activities

 -

-###1.
-Corrective Maintenance
+### 1. Corrective Maintenance

-To eleminate problems with the code
+To eliminate problems with the code

 -

-###2.
-Perfective Maintenance
+### 2. Perfective Maintenance

-To accomodate feature requests, or also to improve the software generally in terms of preformance
+To accommodate feature requests, or also to improve the software generally in terms of performance

 -

-###3.
-Adaptive Maintenance
+### 3. Adaptive Maintenance

 To take care of environment changes